Heporis/ComboJack/README.txt

+Update support for alc255(3234) on dell optiplex
+1. Put CodecCommander.kext in Clover/kexts/Other
+2. Run ComboJack_Installer/install.sh in terminal and reboot
+3. Done.
+When you attach a headphone there will be a popup asking about headphone type.

 Hackintosh combojack support for alc256/alc255.
 Confirmed to work on dell xps 13 9350/9360(alc256) and Xiaomi Air(i5-7200U, alc255)
 1. Delete CodecCommander.kext，put ComboJack_Installer/VerbStub.kext in Clover/kexts/Other